-We prepare our financial statements in conformity with U.S. generally accepted accounting principles.
+We prepare our financial statements in conformity with GAAP.
 The preparation of these financial statements requires us to make estimates and use assumptions that affect the reported amounts of assets, liabilities and related disclosures at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.

-We believe that the following critical accounting policies require the use of significant estimates, assumptions, and judgments.
+We believe that the following critical accounting policies require the use of significant estimates, assumptions, and judgments:

-- Revenue recognition
+- Revenue recognition;

-- Accounts receivable and allowance for doubtful accounts
+- Accounts receivable and allowance for doubtful accounts;

-- Inventory carried at the lower of cost or net realizable value
+- Inventory carried at the lower of cost or net realizable value;

-- Stock-based compensation
+- Stock-based compensation; and

-- Income taxes
+- Income taxes.

 These critical accounting policies are described in more detail in our Annual Report filed on Form 10-K, under Management's Discussion and Analysis and Results of Operations.
-Except as disclosed in Note 1 to the unaudited condensed financial statements contained herein related to the adoption of recent accounting pronouncements, there have been no changes to these policies during the three and nine months ended September 30, 2019.
+Except as disclosed in Note 1 to the unaudited condensed financial statements contained herein related to the adoption of recent accounting pronouncements, there have been no changes to these policies during the three months ended March 31, 2020.